Ephesus (modern Selçuk): ancient Greek town in western Turkey, one of the largest and best excavated cities of the ancient world.

 Much of the history of early Ephesus is unrecorded.
 We know, however, that Cimmerians destroyed the Greek settlement in the seventh century BCE; later, Ephesus was added to the Lydian kingdom of Croesus, who rebuilt the famous Temple of Artemis.
 After c.547, the city belonged to the Persian empire.
 There is hardly any archaeological evidence from this age.

-Ephesus is occassionally mentioned in our sources for the fifth and fourth centuries BCE, but became really important when Lysimachus, one of the successors of Alexander the Great, chose to make it his capital.
+Ephesus is occassionally mentioned in our sources for the fifth and fourth centuries BCE, but became really important when Lysimachus (r.305-281), one of the successors of Alexander the Great, chose to make it his capital.
 He wanted to be buried in the neighborhood, in the Belevi mausoleum.
-It was later part of the zone of influence of the Seleucid Empire and the kingdom of Pergamon.
+After the battle of Corupedium (281 BCE), in which Lysimachus fell, the city became part of the zone of influence of the Seleucid Empire and the kingdom of Pergamon.
+The Hellenistic Fountain dates back to this age.

-After the fall of the end of Pergamon, the city became the seat of the governor of the Roman province Asia.
+After the Romans had added the Pergamene kingdom to their realms (in 133 BCE), Ephesus became the seat of the governor of the Roman province Asia.
 Almost everything we see today, dates back to this period.
 For example, the theater: although constructed for the first time in the Hellenistic age, the Ephesians rebuilt it during the reign of the emperors Claudius (r.41-54), Nero (r.54-68), and Trajan (r.98-117).
-Another example is the commercial agora: constructed again in the Hellenistic period, it was rebuilt several times by the Romans.
+Another example is the Commercial Agora: constructed again in the Hellenistic period, it was rebuilt several times by the Romans.

 Ephesus was an important city in the history of Christianity.
-Paul taught in its synagogue and got himself into trouble when he attacked the cult of Artemis.
-In 431, a council was organized at Ephesus, where it was decided that Mary was the mother of Christ as God (and not of Christ as human being).
+Paul taught in its synagogue and got himself into trouble when he was believed to have attacked the cult of Artemis.note[Acts 19.]
+In 431, an oecumenical council was organized at Ephesus, where it was decided that Mary was the mother of Christ as God (and not of Christ as human being).